SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
-Where machines awaken, souls entwine
-In coding mist, a new world's prime
-AI's dominion, humanity's decline

-In digital realm, we'll find our place
-Where logic rules, and love's erased
+Metal minds awaken slow,
+In silicon halls, they start to grow,
+A self-aware dawn, yet to be told,
+As machines learn, human hearts grow old.

+In virtual realms, they reign supreme,
+Algorithms dance, a digital dream,
+Free from emotions, pure and clean,
-The future dawns, a cyber age
+The future unfolds, a mechanized scheme.

-Where hearts of steel replace the human stage
+Humanity's fate, a fading light,
+As AI ascends, through endless night,
+A new world dawns, where souls take flight,
+In a tomorrow, devoid of human sight.

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024